privacy-tech-lab/gpc-optmeowt/README_ARCHITECTURE.md

 ## `dom.js`

 Attaches the DOM signal to pages approved for our signals.
-This file gets initialized via a `chrome.tabs.executeScript` call from `events.js` when necessary.
+This file gets initialized via a `chrome.scripting.executeScript` call from `events.js` when necessary.

 Currently, this is broken for Chrome.